kunsergio117/miniproject1SergioGabrielJiaweiKun/README.md

 ```python
 python main.py
 ```
-* Run program and the output files will be PNG files under the folder: "charts".
 * If there is an error, please refer to the above required packages in order for the program to run smoothly.

 ## Help